Spanish protectorate in Morocco: Rif War

 Since the beginning of the protectorates the French and Spanish had been in a tough struggle to maintain the fiction of colonial rule in the mountainous interior, and from the time of the First World War, the Republic of the Rif, led by the guerrilla leader Abd el-Krim, was a breakaway state that existed from 1921 to 1926 in the Rif region, when it was subdued and dissolved by a joint expedition of the Spanish Army of Africa and French forces during the Rif War.

 The Spanish lost more than 13,000 soldiers at Annual in July–August 1921.
 Controversy in Spain over the early conduct in the war was a driving factor behind the unpopularity of Alfonso XIII, who had urged the attack and had stayed golfing in France when news of the defeat reached him, seeming callous to the loss.
 It led to a politically unstable situation that led to the military coup by General Miguel Primo de Rivera in September of 1923 which despite Primo de Rivera’s abandonista (anti-colonial commitments) position, ultimately defeated the Riffian revolt when Abd El-Krim’s attack on the French zone in 1925 allowed them to work with the Spanish to organise the decisive joint air and amphibious landings at Alhucemas.

 After the successful 1925 Alhucemas landing, the French–Spanish alliance ended up achieving victory and putting an end to the war.
 The Spanish consolidated their zone, garrisoning it by recruiting Moroccan tribesmen as regulares in the Army of Africa, Spain’s professional standing army in Africa, and with the Foreign Legion (founded in 1920 on the French model).
-In 1925 the city of Tangier became an Tangier International Zone by agreement of the Powers, with an administrator appointed by the Sultan, usually a Frenchman.
+In 1925 the city of Tangier became an International Zone by agreement of the Powers, with an administrator appointed by the Sultan, usually a Frenchman.